liuyxpp/liuyxpp.github.io/_posts/2020-06-19-cubic-hermite-spline.md

 This is a tutorial on how to use the Julia package [CubicHermiteSpline.jl](https://github.com/liuyxpp/CubicHermiteSpline.jl), which performs a [cubic Hermite spline interpolation](https://en.wikipedia.org/wiki/Cubic_Hermite_spline) on an array of data points, $(x_i, y_i)$, given that their associated gradients, $k_i=(dy/dx)_i$, are known in advance.

+New

+- v0.3.0 can now perform bivariate cubic Hermite spline interpolation for 2D data points (regular and irregular grids are both supported).
-New: v0.2.2 can now compute the 1st order derivative of the interpolated function.
+- v0.2.2 can now compute the 1st order derivative of the interpolated function.

 <!--more-->